 2) The flag of Nepal is made up of two triangles overlapped to some part of each other.

-3) Nepal has not adopted as the official flag until 1962, till when the constitutional form of government was established.
+3) Nepal has not adopted the official flag until 1962, until when the constitutional form of government was established.

 6) Then the only discussion of the official flag as Nepal identity was introduced